SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 - **Update-SPOSiteDesign (TBD)**
 - **Update-SPOSiteScript (TBD)**

+## Identity for site designs and site scripts

+In many commands you'll see a parameter of type **SPOSiteDesignPipeBind** or **SPOSiteScriptPipeBind**.
+This parameter is a GUID.
+It uniquely identifies the site design or site script.
+You'll see it used with commands like **Get-SPOSiteDesign**, or **Remove-SPOSiteDesign**.

 ## Add-SPOSiteDesign

 Creates a new site design for display in the self-service site creation flow.